opendott-smartcities/II/D11_co-designed-concepts/README.md

 - [brainstorming of names](naming.md) for different elements of the project.

 The concepts in this folder will continue to evolve following upcoming phases of research.
 The contents of this folder is a snapshot made in September 2021.
-Future developments will be documented in the project [wiki](http://wiki.reuse.city).
+Future developments will be documented in the [reuse city wiki](http://wiki.reuse.city).